 446/546.
 Politics and the Environment.
 Credit 3 hours.
 Prerequisites: Poli.
 201 and Engl.
 102. An exploration of the evolution of modern environmental policy in the United States.
 A focus on the American approach to domestic and international environmental issues.
 Students taking this course for graduate degree credit must expect greater reading and paper requirements.
-Offered every spring.
+Offered every spring in even numbered years.